munificent/craftinginterpreters/book/functions.md

 So we'll add `clock()`, a native function that returns the number of seconds that have passed since some fixed point in time.
-The difference between two successive invocations tell you how much time elapsed between the two calls.
+The difference between two successive invocations tells you how much time elapsed between the two calls.
 This function is defined in the global scope, so lets ensure the interpreter has access to that: